wulaiyin789/wulaiyin789/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=wulaiyin789&amp;show_icons=true&amp;count_private=true" alt="wulaiyin789" />

 <div class="container">
-    <h4> If we are not stretching, we are not growing.
-If we are not growing, we are probably not fulfilling our potential.
-The only person in this room that knows your potential is you.</h4>
+    <h4> If you don't give up, you still have a chance.
+And when you are small, you have to be very focused and rely on your brain, not your strength.</h4>
-    <p>- Kevin Turner </p>
+    <p>- Jack Ma</p>
 </div>